FearFree/WhoBannedMe/README.md

 WhoBannedMe
 ===========

-Craftbukkit plugin to interface with FishBans API
+Craftbukkit plugin to interface with FishBans API.